mail us | mail this page

 {CLEARTEXT} indicates that clear text will be used (no encoding of the user password will occur - pretty useful stuff).

 -s secret The secret to hash or encode using the defined hash algorithm (-h).
 Options -s and -T are mutually incompatible.
-If neither -s nor -T is supplied the utility will prompt (twice) for the secret to be hashed - this method is significantly safer that specifying the secret using the -s option and safer than using the -T option.
+If neither -s nor -T is supplied the utility will prompt (twice) for the secret to be hashed and is significantly safer that specifying the secret using the -s option and safer than using the -T option.

 -u Generate RFC 2307 userPassword attribute values (the default) used in many ObjectClasses such as inetOrgPerson, organization, organizationalUnit.
 Future versions may generate alternative syntaxes by default and this option is provided for forward compatibility.